 How many employees does your organization have?

 The goal of this survey was to provide continued visibility into how cybersecurity professionals are utilizing pen testing.
-The results revealed the broad range of ways organizations pen test.
-Third-party services and pen testing tools are widely used, and in-house teams appear to be on the rise.
+The results revealed the broad range of ways organizations pen test and gives every sign that penetration testing will remain a crucial practice for years to come.
+The flexibility in its implementation is key to ensuring these tests are routinely conducted—organizations have the option to use in-house teams or third-party services and open-source or commercial tools.
 This is a positive indication that any organization can tailor a program to suit their needs and available resources.
-And with issues like compliance and remote work, penetration testing shows every sign of remaining a crucial practice for years to come.

-While COVID-19 provided potential funding obstacles, continued challenges of overconfidence, lack of remediation validation, and inattention to pen testing findings prove more concerning long term.
+While funding obstacles from last year appear to have been reduced, the continued challenges of phishing, ransomware, and inattention to specific environments prove more concerning long term, particularly given the prevalence of overconfidence in existing cybersecurity strategies.
 Putting your organization to the test on a regular basis is still the best way to ensure you’re continuously reducing your cyber risk exposure.
 The goal of pen testing shouldn’t simply be to check it off the to-do list.